-Therapists in Washington and Idaho
+Therapists in Washington

 Imago therapy focuses on collaboratively healing childhood wounds couples share.
 It is believed by imago therapists that a person's brain constructs an image of characteristics from their primary caretakers including both their best and worst traits.
 The brain's unconscious drive is to repair damage done in childhood, and address needs that were not met, by finding a partner who can give us what our caretakers failed to provide.